Quick Answer

 BMI = Weight (kg) ÷ Height (m)²

-This is the standard formula used by the World Health Organisation and most clinical settings worldwide.
+This is the standard formula used by the World Health Organization and most clinical settings worldwide.

 Imperial Formula (pounds and inches)